plexe-ai/smolmodels/README.md

 smolmodels uses a multi-step process for model creation:

-1. **Intent Analysis**: Your description is analyzed to understand the type of model needed, key requirements, and success criteria.
+1. **Intent Analysis**: Problem description is analyzed to understand the type of model needed, key requirements, and success criteria.

 2. **Data Generation**:  Smolmodels can generate synthetic data to enable model build when there is no training data available.